-- General anatomy and physiology in relation to a wide range of systems, and common or serious presentations
+- Update your knowledge on anatomy and physiology in relation to a wide range of systems, and common or serious presentations

 - Numerous case studies to highlight key findings, as well as commonly missed signs and symptoms

 Attend this two-day seminar if you have not had formal education on this topic in the past 12 months.
 Book now!